captainbrosset/devtools-tips/src/tips/en/select-pointer-events-none-elements.md

 ![Gif animation showing how a pointer-events:none element normally can't be selected, except when Shift is pressed](/assets/img/select-pointer-events-none-elements.gif)

 If you wish Firefox had this too, make your voice heard on [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1129488).
+In the meantime, [Šime Vidas](https://twitter.com/simevidas/status/1464501900586463236) proposed this work around for Firefox:

+1. Open the **Accessibility** tool.
+1. Use the accessibility picker tool (top-left corner) to pick the element from the page.
+1. Find the corresponding DOM node in the **Properties** sidebar panel, and click the inspect icon next to it.